• Skip to primary navigation

 Just as a sideline, there are countless ways to say mushrooms in Spanish.
 In Spain they are called champiñones, in other Spanish speaking countries they are called setas.
 In Panama where I grew up they are called hongos!
 Out of all the names, hongos is the least appetizing, since it literally translates to "fungus."
 Now, who wants fungus tapas?

-This Spanish appetizer comes from the Andalusian region of Spain.If you don't have sherry to make the sherry sauce, don't worry.
+This Spanish appetizer comes from the Andalusian region of Spain.If you don't have sherry to make the sauce, don't worry.
 I use port and you really can't tell the difference.
 I must warn you in advance, this dish takes a bit of patience.
 But believe me, it is certainly worth it.
 We love it so much at home that it has almost become a weekly Sunday tapas experience.The reason why it takes so long is the mushrooms and the onions need really cook down and absorb the liquid.

 Ways to enjoy this tapa

-Surprisingly enough, these mushrooms are also great cold.
+Surprisingly enough, these sherry mushrooms are also great cold.
 I am not kidding!
 I must say my husband disagrees with me on this one.
 It's definitely a healthy, vegetarian tapas dish.
 You can certainly make a meal out of these by using a larger piece of bread and pairing it with a salad.
 I like to use French bread for a tapas style serving and multi grain bread for a heartier portion.

 a black table with some mushrooms